Skip to content

 By Victoria Enriquez · Certified Reiki Practitioner & Sound Healer

 I know this from my own life.
 Most of my career was spent in the medical field, surrounded by people, noise, and urgency every single day.
 It wasn't until I learned to sit with myself in stillness that I began to understand what my body and spirit actually needed.
-That quiet space became the foundation for everything I do now at Meditation TIME Home.
+That quiet space became the foundation for everything I do now at MEditation TIME.

 Being alone means facing whatever you've been avoiding — and that's uncomfortable.
 The restless urge to check your phone, turn on the TV, or call someone the moment silence settles in?
 That's your nervous system trying to escape the unfamiliar.
 We've been conditioned to fill every gap with stimulation.
 But healing doesn't happen in noise.
 It happens in the space between.